MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. On the **az104-10-vm0** Backup Item blade, click **File Recovery**.

-    >**Note**: You have the option of running recovery shortly after backup starts besed on the application consistent snapshot.
+    >**Note**: You have the option of running recovery shortly after backup starts based on the application consistent snapshot.

 1. On the **File Recovery** blade, accept the default recovery point and click **Download Executable**.